 If you have further questions that have not been answered with our FAQ’s, please in the first instance, ask your site representative and secondly, if the site representative is unable to advise, submit a query using our Contact Form.
 Also, if you would like advice on gardening matters, add them to the posts on our Facebook Page, and the wider community may be able to assist.

 Rent has been negotiated with the council and is a competitive £59/ year for a full plot (1/16th acre) and £29.50 for a half plot (1/32nd acre).
 This is payable in October for the forthcoming year.
 Invoices will be sent out and will include details on how to pay online.
 If you take on an allotment partway through the year there is a pro-rata fee to pay.
 There are concessions available if you are in receipt of certain benefits or pension.
 For more details, please see the Allotment Charges details or contact us via the contact page.

 There is a process and requirements for keeping livestock on your plot.
 Have a look at the policy on keeping livestock on the information section, and if you would like further information, have a chat with your site rep or other plot holders who already have livestock.

 Bonfires can cause concern for other plot holders and allotment site neighbours, therefore we recommend you only have a bonfire if it is actually necessary, please see the WCC guidelines surrounding bonfires and ensure that you consider others when setting a bonfire and that you are aware of any wildlife that may be in the bonfire pile if it has been stood before lighting.

-Also, there are often items offered for free on local Freecycle, Freegle, Gumtree and Nextdoor sites.
+Also, there are often items offered for free on local sites such as Freecycle, Freegle, Gumtree and Nextdoor sites.
 Other potential sources to consider are Facebook Marketplace, Worcester Resource Exchange, Worcester Council Composting and the local Transition Network.